 His greatest goal as a manager is to see what needs to be done to maintain or ensure the animal’s well-being, understand the employee’s needs to achieve the desired outcome, and then balance that with the company goals.

-2020 MN Family of Year at the MN Pork Congress–Kevin and Mary Hugoson, along with their children, Angie and Eric were awarded the With growth over the years it has provided the opportunity for their two children and their families to come back to farm and be involved.
+2020 MN Family of Year at the MN Pork Congress–Kevin and Mary Hugoson, along with their children, Angie and Eric were awarded the MN Family of the Year.
+With growth over the years it has provided the opportunity for their two children and their families to come back to farm and be involved.

 Congratulations to all!